|

 when you click on it.

 7 Context sensitive helpThe context sensitive help will help you better find your way through the system.
-In many application environments you just click the button and get an explanation of the action you are just going to launch. |
+In many application environments you just click the |